pfitsplus/sicc/README.md

 ### Source code

 Source and input files for contributing codes can be found within any `/src/` subdirectory (see [tree view](#tree-view)).
+To contribute these files, please create a [pull request](https://github.com/pfitsplus/sicc/pulls) from your own [fork](https://github.com/pfitsplus/sicc/fork).

+## Issues

+Please feel free to [create an issue](https://github.com/pfitsplus/sicc/issues){:target="_blank"} for any questions, feedback, or issues encountered.